k78ma/quartz/content/ML/Properties of Loss Functions.md

 ## Route to the minimum
 Consider a straight line between the initial parameters and the final values.
 It has been shown ([Qualitatively characterizing neural network optimization problems](https://arxiv.org/abs/1412.6544)) that the loss function along this line usually decreases monotonically, except for a small bump near the start sometimes.
-This phenomenon is observed for several different types of networks and activation functions.
+This phenomenon is observed for several different types of networks and activation functions (figure 20.5a).

 ![[Properties of Loss Functions-1788235875099.webp]]